cuspaceflight/FiringPi/README.md

 To build on your local machine, you will need a native cross-compiler such as [gcc/g++](https://www.gnu.org/software/gcc/) (You can change the compiler by editing the variable `$(GXX)` in a local copy of the makfile and specifying `-f <local.makefile>` in the make command.
 The project uses [ncurses](https://invisible-island.net/ncurses/announce.html) for its TUI, which works over standard ssh tty.
 You will therefore need to make sure you have `libncurses5-dev` and `libncursesw5-dev` installed.
 When running on the Raspberry Pi, [WiringPi](http://wiringpi.com/) is used for gpio access, which will need to be installed on your local machine to compile if you wish to do so.
 All of these are already installed on the flight computer.

 ## Building and running
-Clone the repo, then manually create the [/obj] directory with `mdkir obj`.
+Clone the repo, then manually create the build directory with `mdkir obj`.
 For a local build, use the makefile:
 ```console
 make && ./main